idaholab/moose/modules/phase_field/doc/content/modules/phase_field/Grain_Growth_Model.md

 applied to model GB migration.
 While all of the various methods predict similar behavior, the phase-field method has emerged as one of the more popular due to its flexibility.

-In MOOSE, we have implemented the multiphase grain growth model from [!cite](moelans_quantitative_2008).
+In MOOSE, we have implemented the multiphase grain growth model originally developed in [!cite](ChenYang1994) and [!cite](Chen1995) and further developed in [!cite](moelans_quantitative_2008).
 The variables evolve to reduce the overall free energy of the system, representing GB migration.
 The evolution of each grain's order parameter is defined with the Allen-Cahn equation:
 \begin{equation}
   \frac{\partial \eta_i}{\partial t} = - L \frac{\delta F}{\delta \eta_i},
 \end{equation}